-4.3 Robustness
+4.3 Compliances and robustness rules

-DRM systems define rules, called compliance rules, that govern how they can be implemented.
-These rules can define different robustness levels which are typically used to differentiate implementations based on their resistance to attacks.
-The set of robustness levels, their names and the constraints that apply are all specific to each DRM system.
+DRM systems define some rules, called compliance rules and robustness rules, that govern how they interact with the device and how they can be implemented.
+These two set of rules define many things among which are the output control rules and the different robustness levels which are typically used to differentiate implementations based on their resistance to attacks.